Here is a look at the life of former US Senator and presidential candidate Bob Dole.

 April 12, 2005 - His book, “One Soldier’s Story: A Memoir,” goes on sale.

-October 2008 - Dole wins the 2008 World Food Prize along with former Sen. George McGovern.
-They are honored for creating the George McGovern-Robert Dole International Food for Education and Child Nutrition Program in 2000, which feeds children in 41 countries.
+October 2008 - Dole wins the 2008 World Food Prize.
+He and former US Senator George McGovern are honored for creating the McGovern-Dole school feeding program in 2000, which provides children with meals in 41 countries.

-April 12, 2011 - Is honored at a plaque dedication ceremony at the World War II Memorial.
+April 12, 2011 - Is honored at a plaque dedication ceremony at the World War II Memorial in Washington.